Nestlez0-0/Autoruns90-APK/README.md

-Why its called AUtoruns90 ?
+Why its called Autoruns90-APK ?

-Eh, i got tool from sysinternal far away ago on OS, now i'm on lucky :)
+Eh, i got tool from sysinternal far away ago on OS, now i'm on luckies software, 90 for nop operation that you'll find in ASM ¡÷×¿ø

 Removing bloatware—those pre-installed apps and programs you didn’t ask for—can be a smart move for several reasons.
 Here’s why it’s worth considering: